Am I reading this right? The Samsung S95D was our TV of the year – now it’s got a ridiculous Prime Day deal making a bigger size irresistible

 • See all of today's best Amazon deals

-TV deals have been decent this Amazon Prime Day, but this deal on the Samsung S95D, one of the best TVs I've ever tested, takes 77-inch OLED into uncharted territory.
+TV deals have been decent this Amazon Prime Day, but this deal on the Samsung S95D, one of the best TVs I've ever tested, means a flagship 77-inch OLED is available for an incredible price.

 Amazon Prime Day deal: Samsung S95D 77-inch